 - Introduction to lyric diction, dramatic preparation and general stagecraft

 - Roundtables, specialist sessions, backstage tours and lectures with COC artistic and production staff

 - Networking opportunities and career support

 Applicants must be referred by a member of the COC Orchestra and/or the Head of the string faculty of one

 of the partner institutions.
 Applicants will be contacted with more information and to set up an audition time.

 For questions or inquiries, please email [email protected]

-- Applicants must be available for the entire duration of the Orchestra Academy: Jan 16 – Feb 8, 2020
+- Applicants must be available for the entire duration of the Orchestra Academy.

-- Applicants must be available for a live audition in Toronto on Nov 6, 2019
+- Applicants must be available for a live audition in Toronto, which take place each Fall

 - If selected for the program, applicants will be required to join the TMA if not already members of AFM (joining fee will be covered by the COC)